AshwiniSaran/Postcard_Creator/README.md

 ## HOW TO EXECUTE THE APPLICATION

-(1) Download from github url https://github.com/AshwiniSaran/Postcard_Creator
+- Download from github url https://github.com/AshwiniSaran/Postcard_Creator

-(2) In order to include ther SMTP Server to the program.
+- In order to include ther SMTP Server to the program
     - Navigate to Application folder and open app.py
     - Assign the available SMPT Server Name, port and credentials respectively to the CONSTANTS in app.py as shown below
     - Save and close app.py

                   #Provide SMTP Server Name
                   SMTP_SERVER_NAME = ""